TimStep/navigator/README.md

-This project is aimed at creating a visualization of finding differnt paths in graphs
+This project is aimed at creating a visualization of finding differnt paths in graph